Paris Pont des Arts Photos June 2015

 Pont des Arts north end steps

-The Pont des Arts has been known as the Bridge of Love for several years, and has been visited by millions of tourists from all over the world who have added padlocks to the railings in order to declare their love to each other, but this bridge is now changing starting from June 2015, and as you can see from this photo some parts now have both the old Love Lock railings next to the new painted panels.
+The Paris Pont des Arts has been known as the Bridge of Love for several years, and has been visited by millions of tourists from all over the world who have added padlocks to the railings in order to declare their love to each other, but this bridge is now changing starting from June 2015, and as you can see from this photo some parts now have both the old Love Locks railings next to the new painted panels.

 Pont des Arts western side 2015

-We took this panoramic photograph looking upstream of the River Seine showing the whole western side of the Pont des Arts, which connects the Institut de France on the right, to the Louvre Palace on the left of the image, and as you can tell the new but temporary blue and white panels on this pedestrian bridge can be seen from quick some distance.
+We took this panoramic photograph looking upstream of the River Seine showing the whole western side of the Paris Pont des Arts, which connects the Institut de France on the right, to the Louvre Palace on the left of the image, and as you can tell the new but temporary blue and white panels on this pedestrian bridge can be seen from quick some distance.

 Bridge of Love railings along Quai des Tuileries

-This photo was taken while we were standing on the Pont des Arts looking towards the Musee du Louvre and the Quai des Tuileries, and just above the people relaxing at the waters edge, you can see the last few remaining railings covered in lovelocks.
+This photo was taken while we were standing on the Pont des Arts looking towards the Musee du Louvre and the Quai des Tuileries, and just above the people relaxing at the waters edge, you can see the last few remaining railings covered in love locks.

 Lovewithoutlocks information board

-We took this photo showing another information board that was put in place on the Pont des Arts in 2014 to try and encourage people NOT to place a padlock on the railings, however, this was not enough to stop the damage to this historical bridge, and as you have seen from some of the photos we have taken, more drastic action has now been taken, which has been met with good and bad opinions.
+We took this photo showing another information board that was put in place on the Paris Pont des Arts in 2014 to try and encourage people NOT to place a padlock on the railings, however, this was not enough to stop the damage to this historical bridge, and as you have seen from some of the photos we have taken, more drastic action has now been taken, which has been met with good and bad opinions.

 If you would like to use any of these photos for non commercial use we only ask that you please do include recognition to ourselves "eutouring.com", but if you are not sure with regards to usage, please contact us.